dtudk/pythonsupport-page/docs/os/terminalTutorial.rst

 a powerful tool for interacting with your computer through text commands.
 We will cover essential commands and tips to help you navigate and perform tasks efficiently.

-You can learn more about what a Terminal is and the most useful commands here **TIAGO ADD A THE LINK WHERE IT SAYS HERE TO THE OTHER PAGE WITH THE EXPLANATIONS**
+You can learn more about what a Terminal is and the most useful commands :ref:`here <terminalExercise>`

 Opening a terminal